by Texas Homesteader ~

 Just sanitize your jars, put hot applesauce into hot clean jars and get to canning!

-I placed my applesauce in pint-sized canning jars and canned it in a water-bath canner for 15 minutes.
+For my altitude I placed my applesauce in pint-sized canning jars and canned it in a water-bath canner for 15 minutes.

 Since there are variables to canning such as altitude and equipment be sure to follow your canners recommendations for your area.
 Food safety is important!